telerik/winforms-docs/styling-and-appearance/advanced-topics/adding-custom-redistributable-themes-to-your-application/creating-a-theme-component.md

 ---
 title: Creating a theme component
-page_title: Creating a theme component | UI for WinForms Documentation
+page_title: Creating a theme component
-description: Creating a theme component
+description: This article demonstrates how to isolate a theme in a separate class library project.
 slug: winforms/themes/advanced-topics/adding-custom-redistributable-themes-to-your-application-/creating-a-theme-component
 tags: creating,a,theme,component
 published: True